AIM Rule 26

 Board of Directors

-The Company is controlled through the Board of Directors, which currently comprises two executive and four non-executive directors.
+The Company is controlled through the Board of Directors which currently comprises two executive and four non-executive directors, two of whom are considered to be independent.
 All of the directors have extensive business experience.

 The Company has historically combined the posts of Chairman and Chief Executive in one person, namely Richard Parris.
 The Board believes that to separate the roles would be detrimental at this stage of the Group’s development.
-All directors, in accordance with the Combined Code, submit themselves for re-election at least every three years.
+Ben Drury was appointed as the senior independent non-executive director with effect from 1 April 2015.
+This is to be an annually rotated position amongst qualifying non-executive directors as recommended by the Nominations Committee and ratified by the Main Board.
+All directors submit themselves for re-election at least every three years.

 Relations with shareholders

-The Company gives high priority to communications with current and potential future shareholders by means of an active investor relations program.
-The principal communication with private investors is through the website and the provision of Annual and Interim Reports.
-All shareholders will receive at least twenty working days’ notice of the Annual General Meeting at which all of the directors will be present and available for questions.
+The Company gives high priority to communications with current and potential future shareholders by means of an active investor relations programme.
+The principal communication with private investors is through the website (www.intercede.com) and the provision of Annual and Interim Reports.
+All shareholders will receive at least twenty one clear days’ notice of the Annual General Meeting at which the Directors will be present and available for questions.

-The Directors, after having made appropriate enquiries, including a review of the Group’s financial forecasts for 2013/14 and 2014/15, have a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future.
+The Directors, after having made appropriate enquiries including a review of the Group’s financial forecasts for 2015/16 and 2016/17, have a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future.
 For this reason they continue to adopt the going concern basis in preparing the financial statements.

-The Board confirms that there is an ongoing process for identifying, evaluating and managing the significant risks faced by the Group.
+The Board confirms that there is an ongoing process for identifying, evaluating and managing the significant risks faced by Group which complies with the guidance “Internal Control: Guidance for Directors on the Combined Code (The Turnbull Report)”.

 The key features of the Group’s internal control systems are as follows: